JasonMDev/rails-link-aggregator/README.md

 # rails-link-aggregator
-This a link aggregator site which similar to Reddit or Hacker News.
+This a link aggregator site which is similar to Reddit or Hacker News.
 ![Alt text](app/assets/images/FrontPage.jpg?raw=true "Hompage")

 ## Introduction